dAnkc0der/FastAPI-Render-Example/README.md

 1).
 Clone the directory - ```git clone "Copied URL"

 2).
+Install all libraries from requirements.txt file - ```pip install -r requirements.txt```

+3).
 Within the app folder, inside config.py file, comment out DATABASE_URL and uncomment everything else in the class Settings.

-3).
+4).
 Again within the app folder, inside database.py, comment out DATABASE_URL and add this line

 ```
 DATABASE_URL = f'postgresql://{settings.database_username}:{settings.database_password}@{settings.database_hostname}:{settings.database_port}/{settings.database_name}'
 ```

-4).
+5).
 Create an env file in the folder and add this data inside the file with the credentials for your postgres database.

 ```
 DATABASE_HOSTNAME=